Compliance & Adherence

 If there are any values that seem to be outside of normal range then a change may be necessary to improve the PAP therapy by increasing or decreasing the pressure(s), suggesting a mask change, or encourage greater PAP use in general.

-If adherence or compliance is poor or remains intolerable despite adjustments, then alternative treatments or therapies may be explored.
+If compliance is poor or Positive Airway Pressure (PAP) remains intolerable despite adjustments, then alternative treatments or therapies may be explored.

-Reviewing adherence data is very important for the physician in determining the course of your treatment for sleep apnea and overall sleep health.
+Reviewing compliance data is very important for the physician in determining the course of your treatment for sleep apnea and overall sleep health.